schollz/schollz.github.io.source/content/post/alternative-to-git.md

 > touch README.md
 > fossil add README.md
 > fossil commit README.md
-> fossil push
 ```

 ## General

 I like to have the `README.md` in the main repo be the default documentation.
-To do this, make a `README.md` file and then goto Admin -> Configuration and look fro the **Index Page** and change it to `/doc/tip/README.md`.
+To do this, make a `README.md` file and then goto Admin -> Configuration and look for the **Index Page** and change it to `/doc/tip/README.md`.
 Make sure to then press "Apply Changes" at the top.